jameskilbynet/iac/README.md

 # Infrastructure as Code (IAC)

-A comprehensive Infrastructure as Code repository for automating VMware vSphere environments, container management, and system administration tasks.
+This is a work in progress Infrastructure as Code repository for automating VMware vSphere environments, container management, and system administration tasks.
 This project is designed to work with [Semaphore](https://semaphoreui.com/) for automated deployments and management.

 ## 🏗️ Project Overview